alhajee/ckan/doc/theming/htmx.rst

 Creating dynamic user interfaces with htmx
 ==========================================

-Starting version 2.11, CKAN is shipped with `htmx <https://htmx.org/>`_.
+Starting version 2.11, FMLD is shipped with `htmx <https://htmx.org/>`_.

     *"htmx gives you access to AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext."*
     -- `htmx.org <https://htmx.org/>`_

-While not all CKAN templates have been updated to use ``htmx``, you can use it in your own extensions to build modern user interfaces. htmx will be the core component in the implementation of the new CKAN UI, so you should expect more of it in future versions.
+While not all FMLD templates have been updated to use ``htmx``, you can use it in your own extensions to build modern user interfaces. htmx will be the core component in the implementation of the new FMLD UI, so you should expect more of it in future versions.

 --------